circleTreeF/2020_GRP_Team17/README.md

 ### Back End

 The server component is only developed and tested on 64-bit [Cent OS release 8.3.2011](https://wiki.centos.org/action/show/Manuals/ReleaseNotes/CentOS8.2011?action=show&redirect=Manuals%2FReleaseNotes%2FCentOSLinux8).
 Thanks to [Docker](https://www.docker.com/), these servers may work on other planforms, as long as meeting the following prerequisites.
+To access the website, please specify the port to 8866.

 #### Prerequisites

 - [Docker](https://www.docker.com/)
 - [Docker Engine](https://docs.docker.com/engine/)
 - [Docker Compose](https://docs.docker.com/compose/)
+- Accessibility of the port 8866

 #### Installation